f1le-transfer/file-transfer/README.md

 <p>Documentation will be updated. 🙂</p>

-Current stage of the project: determine the technologies to be used for file sharing.
+Current stage of the project: Developing System Design for file transfer and defining technologies.

 #### Frequent errors: